ECON-4676-UNIANDES/problem-set-2-gomez-gomez-palacio/README.md

 ![](./media/line.jpeg)

-In the exercise of choosing the best alpha for the lasso model, we find that when alpha is small the regularization model cannot capture all the complexities in the data.
-Therefore, we had the insight to try nonlinear models.
+In the exercise of choosing the best alpha for the lasso model, we find that when alpha is small the model tend to overfit because the high freedom.
+We had the insight to try nonlinear models that controls the overfitting problem.

 Models like Gradient Boosting regression and Random Forest show better performance to different specifications.
 Our best model was a Gradient Boosting regression that had an MAE of 0.074 thanks to parameter tuning.